himanshirathore/docker-compose.yml/README.md

-Go to the project folder in which the .yml file is and run the following command: docker-compose up -d    (for rumming in background) docker-compose up       (to see the activities)
+Go to the project folder in which the .yml file is and run the following command: docker-compose up -d docker-compose up
  ![11](https://user-images.githubusercontent.com/65006678/82115629-92f00400-9781-11ea-87dd-f573eba18c00.jpeg)

 Now open terminal in any new window: